Enumeration and updates for conjunctive linear algebra queries through expressibility

-\paragraph{Related work} In addition to the work that has already been cited above, the following work is relevant.
-Brijder et al.~\cite{BrijderGB22} have shown equivalence between \lang and $\foplus_3$, the 3-variable fragment of positive first order logic.
+In addition to the work that has already been cited above, the following work is relevant.
+Brijder et al.~\cite{DBLP:conf/foiks/BrijderGB20} have shown equivalence between \lang and $\foplus_3$, the 3-variable fragment of positive first order logic.
 By contrast, we show equivalence between \sumLang and $\foplus$, and study the relationship between the free-connex and q-hierarchical fragments of $\lang$ and $\fo^{\wedge}$, the conjunctive fragment of positive first order logic.

-Geerts et al.~\cite{geerts2021expressive} previously established a correspondence between \sumLang and \foplus.
-However, as we illustrate in Appendix~\ref{subsec:new-correspondence} their correspondence is (1) restricted to square matrices, (2) asymmetric between the two settings, and (3) encodes matrix instances as databases of more than linear size, making it unsuitable to derive the complexity bounds.
+Geerts et al.~\cite{DBLP:conf/pods/GeertsMRV21} previously established a correspondence between \sumLang and \foplus.
+However, as we illustrate in Section~\ref{subsec:new-correspondence} their correspondence is (1) restricted to square matrices, (2) asymmetric between the two settings, and (3) encodes matrix instances as databases of more than linear size, making it unsuitable to derive the complexity bounds.

 Eldar et al.~\cite{DBLP:conf/icdt/EldarCK24} have recently also generalized complexity bounds for free-connex \cqs from Boolean annotations to general semirings.
 Nevertheless, this generalization is with respect to \emph{direct access}, not enumeration.
 In their work the focus is to compute aggregate queries, which is achieved by providing direct access to the answers of a query even if the annotated value (aggregation result) is zero.
 By contrast, in our setting, zero-annotated values must not be reported during the enumeration of query answers.
 This distinction in the treatment of zero leads to a substantial difference in the properties that a semiring must have in order to generalize the existing complexity bounds.